Skip advert

 Ford’s record for customer satisfaction isn’t great, but the Ranger should be very safe

 Given they are often used day-in day-out as work vehicles, pickup trucks must be reliable.
-However, Ford as a brand could only muster a 28th-place finish out of 32 manufacturers in our 2023 Driver Power customer satisfaction survey.
-Around 21% of owners reported a fault with their new vehicle within the first year of ownership; while this is about average across all of the brands, it isn’t exactly what a pickup truck owner wants to hear.
+However, Ford as a brand could only muster a 30th-place finish out of 32 manufacturers in our 2024 Driver Power customer satisfaction survey.
+Around 21% of owners reported a fault with their new vehicle within the first year of ownership and this is slightly better than average across all of the brands.

 The new Ranger underwent safety testing by Euro NCAP in December 2022, receiving a full five-star rating.
 An optional Technology package adds lots of safety and driver assistance kit such as adaptive cruise control, blind spot monitoring, lane-change assist and a 360-degree camera system.